 Main museum building at 2316 West First Avenue.
 Parking is free.

-On December 1, you can pick-up tickets at the museum or one of the following studio locations:
+On December 7, you can pick-up tickets at the museum or at one of the following studio locations:

-Tickets will also be available for purchase on December 1 at the museum and these three studio locations only.
-Please visit the studios only on December 1st from 10 am – 4 pm.
+Tickets will be available on December 7 at the museum and these three studio locations only.
+Please visit the studios only on December 7th from 9 am – 3 pm.
 Artists will not be providing tickets before the event.

-The reception will be held at Ben Joyce Studios, 806 West Third Avenue, Spokane 99201.
+The reception will be held at Barrister Winery, 1213 West Railroad Avenue in downtown Spokane.
 Entries for the drawings will be available there.